trentmillar/terraform-azure-storage-firewall/README.md

 terraform plan
 ```

-The outputs will show the available GitHub action CIDRs
+The outputs will show the available GitHub action CIDRs that will fit into a Storage Account's Firewall.
+This is less than ideal since it opens up to other IPs but it helps reduce the public exposure.